 Have a good plan, and even a hand drawn design can help to convey your ideas to the landlord.
 Explain your exit strategy and how you plan to leave the garden when your lease ends.

-However, friends of ours, have had the unfortunate experience of discussing their plans with their landlord, only to find that the landlord refused their requests.
+However, friends of mine, have had the unfortunate experience of discussing their plans with their landlord, only to find that the landlord refused their requests.
 In this instance, our friends wished they’d asked for forgiveness at the end of their tenancy rather than permission!

 At the end of the day, as long as you “make right” any alterations or works you carry out then you should still get your bond back from the landlord.